4 Protestant Reformation & America

 In 1517, one protester — root of the term Protestant — expanded on Wycliffe and Hus’ earlier complaints but with more lasting success.
 Catholic Augustinian monk Martin Luther escaped his predecessors’ fate and had a bigger impact because of a combination of circumstances that had less to do with theology than with politics, war, and technology.
 According to a story that first appeared a century or so after Luther’s death, he boldly nailed Ninety-five Theses (complaints) onto the door of his home cathedral in Wittenberg, in what’s now Germany.
 The legend likely stemmed from stories about Wycliffe’s followers, the Lollards, who had nailed their complaints to the door of England’s Westminster Hall in 1395.
 Luther actually submitted his theses to the Archbishop of Mainz, Albert of Branden, who forwarded them to Rome and accused Luther of heresy.
 Luther condemned a recent sale of indulgences and most of his early controversy surrounded indulgences, the proceeds from which lined monks’ pockets with the rest toward rebuilding St. Peter’s Basilica at the Vatican.
 The monk selling the indulgences that set off Luther had a sales pitch translating to: “As soon as the coin in the coffee [cup] rings, so the soul from purgatory springs.”
 Per protocol, Luther submitted his theses to call for a debate, or “disputation.”
 He won widespread popularity by postulating about wine-drinking Italians in the luxurious Vatican laughing at the stupidity of duped tax-paying Germans.
 Luther’s Ninety-five Theses, aka the Disputation on the Power of Indulgences, didn’t question Catholic authority in any fundamental way, though.
 His more revolutionary ideas weren’t sparked until the Church pushed back on his complaints about indulgences.
 If Albert of Branden was trying to defend Catholic orthodoxy, he shouldn’t have picked a fight with Luther.

 Luther wasn’t initially envisioning a new church, just debate and reform within Catholicism.
 His initial writings were in Latin, the language of the Church.
 At first, not much came of his protest.
 No one accepted the challenge to debate and he had nearly forgotten about it until he learned that local printers had copied and distributed the Disputation on the Power of Indulgences.
-Printing, as we’ll expand on more below, was one critical difference between Luther and proto-Protestants like the Waldensians, Wycliffe, and Hus.
+Printing was one critical difference between Luther and proto-Protestants like the Waldensians, Wycliffe, and Hus.
 In the ensuing controversy, the plucky monk doubled down during interrogations and expanded his critique beyond indulgences to challenge Church authority altogether, perhaps even surprising himself when the words came out of his mouth.
 Luther wanted to wash away the Catholic bureaucracy, including the Pope, whom he denied was divinely ordained, and the entire ecclesiastical hierarchy of cardinals, bishops, etc. beneath him.
 The monk’s idea was a religious version of what economists later called disintermediation, or “cutting out the middleman.”
 Despite Luther being an ordained Catholic priest, monk, and theology professor, he argued that the Church was unwarranted in situating itself as an intermediary between people and their faith.
 Indulgence sales just symbolized that.
 Based on his reading of St. Paul’s words in Romans 3:28, faith alone justified salvation, even without a church.
 This salvation-by-faith-not-deeds doctrine was known in Latin as sola fide.
 His notion of faith had less to do with belief than with trust in God’s grace.
 At this point, Luther and his followers were far beyond the initial coins-in-the-coffee cup indulgences critique.

 Martin Luther Nailing 95 Theses to Door of Wittenburg Cathedral, 1517